TIBCOSoftware/snappydata/docs/reference/sql_reference/create-synonym.md

 Nested synonym can be created(a synonym for another synonym), but any attempt to create a synonym that results in a circular reference will return an error message (SQLSTATE 42916).

 Synonyms cannot be defined in system schemas.
-All schemas starting with 'SYS' are considered system schemas and are reserved by SnappyData.
+All schemas starting with 'SYS' are considered system schemas and are reserved by TIBCO ComputeDB.

 A synonym cannot be defined on a temporary table.
 Attempting to define a synonym on a temporary table will return an error message (SQLSTATE XCL51).